castholm/zig-examples/SDL-breakout/README.md

 Simple Breakout clone using SDL3 for windowing, audio, input, etc.

-Uses the [castholm/SDL](https://github.com/castholm/SDL) port of SDL3 to the Zig build system.
+Uses the [castholm/SDL](https://github.com/castholm/SDL) Zig package, which builds SDL3 from source using the Zig build system.

 How quickly can you break all the bricks?